 Individuals interested in pursuing admission are advised to make early application as spaces are limited.
 When applicants complete the entry level requirements they are placed on a ready list and admitted on a first come, first served basis.

-One hundred spaces will be available for generic admission applicants each year.
+Up to one hundred spaces will be available for generic admission applicants each year.
 Students who are notified of admission may defer admission twice without losing their placement on the ready list.
 However, the student must enter on the third notification or be removed from the ready list and complete a new Nursing Program application.
 All requirements for coursework will be re-activated including the need to revalidate any course work over 8 years old.
 Spaces vacated by generic students exiting from the Program upon completion of Level I will be available for NUR 212B advanced placement applicants each Fall and Winter.
 Spaces vacated through attrition will be available for applicants eligible for advanced placement into any nursing course.
 A student who exits the Program during the first level must meet readmission requirements within two years.

 If the number of ready applicants exceeds the number of spaces available, the applicants with the earliest ready dates will be admitted.
 Any applicants remaining, after the spaces available are filled, will be placed on the ready list for the next admission date.
 Applicants on the ready list are encouraged to take the required non-nursing courses.